 Filing a Claim

 The Ohio Department of Insurance (ODI) says you should file your claim as soon as possible.
-Not only can this promote a smooth financial recovery process, but it also reduces the chance of the insurance company contesting the cause of your injuries.
+This promotes a smooth financial recovery process, and it also reduces the chance of the insurance company contesting the cause of your injuries.

 We can file your claim on time with all its appropriate paperwork.
 You will not even need to talk to the claims adjuster with the Fitch Law Firm LLC, on your side.